-School of Graduate Studies Academic Appeals Committee
+Graduate Academic Appeals Board

 If the issue is still unresolved, the student may initiate an appeal in writing to the SGS.
 Please refer to University of Toronto School of Graduate Studies Appeals process.
+Appeals related to Termination of Registration are intiatied directly to the Graduate Academic Appeal Board.